Pomegranate production in Afghanistan: Product

 They are increasingly becoming consumed in Europe and North Africa as a health food and for its juicy, sweet taste.
-USAID has also described pomegranates grown in the northern Khulm River basin in the north of the country to be "the finest in Afghanistan".
+USAID has also described pomegranates grown in the northern Khulm River basin in the north of the country to be some of "the finest in Afghanistan".
 Adam Pritchard, the Chief Executive of Pomegreat has described the Afghan pomegranate as "the best in the world" and Afghanistan as their "spiritual home".
 Its ranking among fruits grown in the country is reported to be second, the first being grapes.